Albury Estate Fly Fishing Reports

 The picture below is of Alexander Jaffrey who caught this magnificent 8lb rainbow on a small traditional black and peackock spider.

-65 fish caught to the week ending 15th October.
+21 fish caught to the week ending 3rd December.
 The best fishing has been Wood Lodge pool, Kingfisher pool and Millhouse lake.
-The main lake has fished poorly in recent weeks and is due to be drained in the coming weeks.

 Albury Park Fishery